andrei021/100-days-of-code/r1-log.md

 • Started section 8 (Arrays, Java inbuilt Lists, Autoboxing and Unboxing);

-• Took a lesson about Arrays.
+• Completed a lesson about arrays.